QualiSystems/Ixia-IxloadController-Tcl-Shell/README.md

-# Ixia IxLoad Controller Shell
+# Ixia IxLoad Controller Tcl Shell
-A Quali CloudShell shell to enable work with an Ixia IxLoad
+A Quali CloudShell shell to enable work with an Ixia IxLoad over Tcl API